Billy Bragg: Late 1990s and 2000s

 A developing interest in English national identity, driven by the rise of the BNP and his own move from London to rural Dorset in 1999, informed his 2002 album England, Half-English (whose single, "Take Down The Union Jack" put him back on Top of the Pops in the Queen's Golden Jubilee year) and his 2006 book The Progressive Patriot.
 The book expressed his view that English socialists can reclaim patriotism from the right wing.
 He draws on Victorian poet Rudyard Kipling for an inclusive sense of Englishness.
 In 2007 Bragg moved closer to his English folk music roots by joining the WOMAD-inspired collective The Imagined Village, who recorded an album of updated versions of traditional English songs and dances and toured through that autumn.

-In December Bragg previewed tracks from his forthcoming album Mr. Love & Justice at a one-off evening of music and conversation to mark his 50th birthday at London's South Bank.
+In December, Bragg previewed tracks from his forthcoming album Mr. Love & Justice at a one-off evening of music and conversation to mark his 50th birthday at London's South Bank.
 The album was released in March 2008, the second Bragg album to be named after a book by Colin MacInnes after England, Half-English.
 The same year, during the NME Awards ceremony, Bragg sang a duet with British solo act Kate Nash.
 They mixed up two of their greatest hits, Nash playing "Foundations", and Bragg redoing "A New England".
 Also in 2008, Bragg played a small role in Stuart Bamforth's film A13: Road Movie.

 In 2009, Bragg was invited by London's South Bank to write new lyrics for "Ode to Joy", the final movement of Beethoven's Ninth Symphony (original libretto by Friedrich Schiller), since adopted as an international anthem of unity.
-The London Philharmonic Orchestra performed it at the Royal Festival Hall in front of the Queen and Bragg met her afterwards to earn "brownie points" with his mother, also in attendance.
+The London Philharmonic Orchestra performed it at the Royal Festival Hall in front of Queen Elizabeth II, whom Bragg met afterwards to earn "brownie points" with his mother, who was also in attendance.